dscLabJNU/Data-Center-Network-Simulator/README.md

 # mtCloudSim
-mtCloudSim is a flow-level network simulator for multi-tenant Cloud
+mtCloudSim is a flow-level simulator for multi-tenant Cloud data center network

 This simulator is downloaded for free.
 If you use the simulator, please cite the following paper.